College of Education

 Research and Teaching Expertise

-Education law, policy and leadership across the P-20 continuum, special education law (IDEA, ADA, Rehabilitation Act), values and ethics in education leadership and personnel and employee decisions
+Education law, policy and leadership across the P-20 continuum, disability rights (IDEA, ADA, Rehabilitation Act), values and ethics in education leadership and personnel and employee decisions.

 Selected Recent Research

 Bon, S. C. & Bronaugh, D. A. (in press).
 Understanding the intersection between parental rights in special education and the constitutionally protected parental rights doctrine.
 Journal of Disability Law and Policy in Education.

 Griffith, A. & Bon, S. C. (2019).
 Involuntary medical withdrawal: A proposal for ethical and legally sound mental health policies in higher education.
 Journal of School Public Relations, 37(1), 418-443.

 Bon, S. C., Nguyen, D., Rippner, J., & Fossey, R. (Eds.)
 (2019).
 Contemporary Issues in Higher Education Law.
 Education Law Association.

 Bon, S. C., & Rippner, J. (2019).
 Introduction to the American Legal System.
 In S.C.
 Bon et al. (Eds.), Contemporary Issues in Higher Education Law.
 Education Law Association.

 Bon, S. C., & Bubert, J. (2019).
 Federal Disability Laws.
 In S.C.
 Bon et al. (Eds.), Contemporary Issues in Higher Education Law.
 Education Law Association.